jenkinsci/github-plugin/README.md

 	hpi:hpl Generates the .hpl file

-	hpi:run Runs Hudson with the current plugin project
+	hpi:run Runs Jenkins with the current plugin project

 	hpi:upload Posts the hpi file to java.net.
 Used during the release.